 Language usage is a very specific issue.
 In a much more general way, it is with good education and treating people with mental health problems kindly, fairly, and compassionately that we can really help de-stigmatize mental health issues!

 It is a major trend nowadays for counsellors to offer short-term therapy.
 But I am a bigger fan of long-term therapy styles.

 We all desire health care which is cost effective and efficient, in our fast-paced modern lifestyle.
-Many people have to be on a waiting list for a long time before they can see a counsellor—short-term therapy styles allow more people to be helped more quickly.
+Many people have to be on a waiting list for a long time before they can see a psychotherapist—short-term therapy styles allow more people to be helped more quickly.

 I also understand that in this day and age, solution focused brief therapy is the trend.
 I appreciate brief therapy too, and I agree that many people would benefit from 5, 8, or 10 sessions of counselling, with problems such as grief, mild phobia, or seasonal depression.
 Many people would benefit from even just one counselling session, especially with a very good therapist!